LievenPetersen/image-maker-for-angry-programmers/src/external/raylib/MODIFICATION_NOTICE.md

 The source files of the Raylib library can be found here: [https://github.com/raysan5/raylib](https://github.com/raysan5/raylib)

 # Modifications
+- This file was added
-Many files and directories have been deleted, file content was not modified.
+- Many files and directories have been deleted

+- Values in src/config.h were changed.